Tax Strategy

 This is one of the most heartwarming and effective tax strategies I implement.
 If you have children, you can hire them to perform legitimate work for your business.
 This could be anything from administrative tasks and social media management to cleaning the office or acting as a model for your marketing materials.
 As long as the work is real and the pay is reasonable for the task, their salary is a deductible expense for your business.

 The magic happens because of the Standard Deduction.
-In 2024, an individual can earn up to $14,600 completely tax-free.
-By paying your child $14,000 for their work, you are moving that $14,000 from your high tax bracket (where you might be paying 30-40% in total taxes) to their 0% tax bracket.
-That's a family savings of over $5,000.
+Currently, an individual can earn up to the standard deduction limit completely tax-free.
+By paying your child for their work, you are moving that income from your high tax bracket (where you might be paying 30-40% in total taxes) to their 0% tax bracket.
+That's a massive family savings.
 Plus, if your business is a sole prop or a partnership owned by the parents, you don't even have to pay Social Security or Medicare taxes on their wages if they're under 18.

 But it doesn't stop there.
 Your child can then take that earned income and contribute it to a Roth IRA.
 If they contribute $7,000 a year starting at age 10, they will be multi-millionaires by the time they retire — and all of that growth will be tax-free.
 You're saving on taxes today while building generational wealth for your children.
 I help you set up the payroll, document the job descriptions, and ensure that everything is handled with the "fiscal integrity" that my firm is named for.